herjulf/sensd/README.md

 the '=' sign.
 It suggested that data is retrieved with seltag or a similar technique.

-Special delimiter
+Special charaters
 -----------------
-THe &: is used in the report message.
+&: is used in the report message.
 The idea is to distinguish between data report and responses to commands.
 This not yet implemented.

+[] The information between brackets [] is supplied by the receiving or sink node and not by the sending.
+For example Receiver Signal Strength Indicator (RSSI) and Link Quality Indicator (LQI) origins from the receiving node.

 Internet sensor data